wp-plugins/genesis-club-lite/readme.txt

 * Can click the checkbox in the Post Editor to exclude or include an automatic signature on individual posts and pages
 * With the [genesis_club_signature] shortcode you can position the signature anywhere in the post and hence you can use a PS and a PPS

+SEO MODULE:

+* Migrate Yoast SEO 301 Redirects
+* Migrate SEO titles, descriptions, noindex, nofollow from Genesis to Yoast or Yoast to Genesis

 == Installation ==
 1. Use the standard WordPress plugin automatic updates system for updating to the latest version or use the manual steps below.